nicky-suss/Overthinking-Calculator/README.md

 # Overthinking Calculator

-Note:
+>[!NOTE]
-This calculator was created for fun.
+>This calculator was created for fun.
 It is not meant to replace a calculator you would use every day.

----

 ## Installation